moneshgomo/Projects_ReadMe/Blog.md

 **Dev16 Blog** is a full-featured content management system designed for professional blogging and seamless content delivery.
 The platform isfocused  on   <Strong>scaling</Strong>

+- ⚙️ Note: The backend server is hosted on Render’s free tier, which means it may enter an idle state after inactivity — so it can take a few seconds to spin up (cold start) when you first access it.
 ---

 ## System Architecture